This post may contain affiliate links. Read the full disclosure here.

 Make the coating

-- Combine the chocolate, oil, and extract in a medium heatproof bowl set over a pot of barely simmering water.
+- Combine the chocolate, oil, and extract in a double boiler or a medium heatproof bowl set over a pot of barely simmering water.
 Stir continuously until melted and smooth.

-- Using a fork, dip each cookie into the melted chocolate, turning to coat and tapping off any excess.
-Place cookies onto a parchment lined baking sheet.
+- Dip each cookie into the melted chocolate, turning with a fork to coat and tapping off any excess.
+Place cookies onto a parchment-lined baking sheet.
 Refrigerate the cookies until set, about 10 minutes.
 Cookies are best when served cold.